Equity and Excellence

 via online survey (1,429 responses)

-Student success is at the center of this effort, so student voice is crucial.
-The DOE teamed with Oceanit and Adult Friends for Youth on a design thinking exercise to deep dive into how students would design schools:
+Student Success is at the center of the Strategic Plan, so student voice is crucial.
+The DOE teamed with Oceanit and Adult Friends for Youth on a design thinking exercise to do a deep dive into how students would design schools: